kubevela/kubevela/docs/en/platform-engineers/overview.md

 The encapsulation engine in KubeVela is designed to relieve such burden of managing versionized Kubernetes resources manually.
 In nutshell, all the needed Kubernetes resources for an app are now encapsulated in a single abstraction, and KubeVela will maintain the instance name, revisions, labels and selector by the battle tested reconcile loop automation, not by human hand.
 At the meantime, the existence of definition objects allow the platform team to customize the details of all above metadata behind the abstraction, even control the behavior of how to do revision.

 Thus, all those metadata now become a standard contract that any day 2 operation controller such as Istio or rollout can rely on.
 This is the key to ensure our platform could provide user friendly experience but keep "transparent" to the operational behaviors.

-### Deployment Engine

-The deployment engine is one of the operation controllers provided by KubeVela to handle progressive rollout of the application.
-More contents about it will come later.